nspyre-org/nspyre/docs/source/contributing.rst

 Documentation improvements are always welcome!
 The documentation files live in the ``docs/`` directory of the codebase.
 They’re written in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_, and use `Sphinx <https://www.sphinx-doc.org/en/master/>`__ to generate the full suite of documentation, with site hosting provided by `ReadTheDocs <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.
 Writing documentation is a great way to start contributing, especially if you are new, and will help get you familiar with the codebase.

-reStructuredText is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
-It is useful for inline program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents. `Markdown <https://daringfireball.net/projects/markdown/>`__ is another, slightly simpler alternative. reStructuredText is a bit harder to use, but is more powerful and is widely used for Python documentation.
+reStructuredText is an easy-to-read plaintext markup syntax and parser system. `Markdown <https://daringfireball.net/projects/markdown/>`__ is another, slightly simpler alternative. reStructuredText is a bit harder to use, but is more powerful and is widely used for Python documentation.

 The reasons for using a markup language are straight-forward: